 The Department of Justice revises its conflict of interest code every two years and submits it to the Fair Political Practices Commission (FPPC) for approval.
 The FPPC is the state body that administers, interprets and enforces the California Political Reform Act.
 The FPPC submits revisions to its conflict of interest code to the Department of Justice for approval.
 An agency's conflict of interest code has the force of law and any violation of the code by a designated employee is deemed a violation of the California Political Reform Act.

-On November 6, 2020, the Department sent notice of its intent to review amendments to the FPPC conflict of interest code to every person who has submitted a request for notice of regulatory action.
+On July 7, 2023, the Department sent notice of its intent to review the FPPC’s revised conflict of interest code to every person who has submitted a request for notice of regulatory action.

 Public Notice and Related Documents